crowmagnumb/ng-shared-example/README.md

 **Wee!
 I have a sandbox phone app running on my phone!**

+I have made a gulp script to build the nativescript plugin into an angular recognizable bundle.
+For each library in the project folder you will need to add a project to ```angular.json```.
+Simply copy the entry for "mytestlib" and paste it immediately afterward.
+First change the key for this entry from ```mytestlib``` to ```nativescript-mytestlib```.
+Now for every occurrence of ```projects/mytestlib``` in this new block of code replace it with ```tmp/nativescript-mytestlib```.
+The gulp script will first copy all the code from src into the tmp folder and replace all the *.* files with the *.tns.* files. (e.g. *.tns.html will overwrite *.html, *.tns.ts will overwrite *.ts, etc.).
+Now you can build this library with the command ```ng build nativescript-mytestlib``` but the gulp script does that for us.

 ### Make other application to be able to share between web and mobile

 ```